Ultimate Fudgy Brownies without Eggs

 Step 7 – Stir in Cocoa

-Add cocoa powder, mix to incorporate; continue stirring constantly, for 2 more minutes.
-Add vanilla and instant expresso powder (if using), mix to incorporate.
+Add cocoa powder, mix to incorporate; continue stirring constantly for 2 more minutes.
+Add vanilla and instant espresso powder (if using), mix to incorporate.

 Step 8 – Add Dry Ingredients